Sunday, November 19, 2017

 Let's go way back...

-I strangely felt the need to compensate for my recent gaming horror (watch me embarrassingly struggling with Platform Capers).
-So, Dave Munsie has rushed to the rescue with his adaption of the 8-Bit classic, Berzerk.
+I needed a game that compensated for the horror I just suffered playing Platform Capers).
+So, Dave Munsie has rushed to my rescue with his adaption of the 8-Bit classic, Berzerk.
 However, I admit I had my fingers crossed when first loading - hoping it didn't suck compared to the great 2600/5200 games!!

-Once again, we are the wobbly stickman intruder running through randomly generated screens killing robots.
+We are the wobbly stickman intruder running through randomly generated screens killing robots.
 Interestingly, these robot guys are a mixed bunch - some dumb enough to fry themselves on the electrified walls, whilst others are amazingly accurate shooters.
 Try to kill them all and collect the bonus reward otherwise, you're called a chicken!!
-Otto is as fearless as ever and only too eager to rear his smiley mug and chase you across the screen.
+Otto is fearless and only too eager to rear his smiley mug and chase you across the screen.

-Some (those under 40) might scoff at the boring and blocky graphics.
-Yes, I appreciate that they aren't spruced up to ST standards but that would have ruined the authenticity completely.
-Also, I love the speech synthesis which is spot-on perfect and makes me grin like the Cheshire Cat.
-"Chicken, fight like a robot" -this is brilliant and I love it all!!
+Some (those under 40) might scoff at the boring blocky graphics.
+I appreciate they aren't spruced up to ST standards but that would have ruined the authenticity.
+Also, I treasure the speech synthesis which is spot-on perfect and makes me grin like the Cheshire Cat.
+"Chicken, fight like a robot" -this is fantasticl!!

 - Download the floppies from Atarilegend -